 This is the number of rehospitalizations per thousand days of short-term care.
 There is typically a correlation between having fewer hospitalizations and a nursing homes short-term rehabilitation performance.

 Short-term Care: ER Visits

-Measures the number of times residents are sent to the emergency room per thousand days of short-term care.
-Avoiding medical emergencies is one way to gauge patient care during rehabilitation.
+This datapoint is a measure of the number of times residents are sent to the emergency room per thousand days of short-term care.
+Avoiding medical emergencies is one way to gauge the well-being of patients during rehabilitation.

 Short-term Care: Facilitates Functional Improvement

 In Barbour Court Nursing and Rehabilitation Center, 72.58% Percentage of Resident

 Measures the percent of short-term patients that experienced functional improvements.

 - Johnston HealthAcute Care Hospitals 2.38 miles away509 Bright Leaf Blvd Smithfield North Carolina 27577Government - Hospital District or Authority(919) 934-8171

 - Johnston Dialysis Center Inc2.32 miles away545 East Market Street Smithfield North Carolina 27577CMS Rating: 3 stars Dialysis Stations: 25 (919) 934-9188